yzAlvin/katas/conways_game_of_life_2/README.md

 * Turn World into interface/abstract class, have a World2D and a World3D.
 Only World3D would have "depth".
 Would also need a new Location that uses this "depth" so I would also need a Location2D and a Location3D.

 * Add "depth" into World, and defaulting depth of a 2D locations to 1.

+// cheated writing tests for 3D couldn't work out the wrapping on paper

 **Give a high level view of my solution**